mvolkmann/blog/src/swift.md

 ## Structs

-Structs defined named groups of properties and methods.
+Structs define named groups of properties and methods.
 They can conform to protocols which are similar to interfaces in other languages.

-Here is an example of a struct definition.
+Here is an example of a simple struct definition.

 ```swift
 struct Dog {